-Committees within Credit Risk Management that ultimately report to the Chief Credit Risk Officer or the Credit Policy Committee oversee the methodology for determining PD and the performance of models used for both LGD and EAD.
+Committees within Credit Risk Management that ultimately report to the chief credit risk officer or the Credit Policy Committee oversee the approaches and methodologies for quantifying PD, LGD, and EAD.

-To assess the performance of the PD parameters used, on an annual basis we perform a benchmarking and validation exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
-At the time of the most recent review, for year-end 2013, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.
+To assess the performance of the PD parameters used, on an annual basis we perform a benchmarking exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
+For the year ended December 2016, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.

-During the nine months ended September 2014, the total number of counterparty defaults remained low, representing less than 0.5% of all counterparties, and were primarily related to loans and lending commitments.
-Estimated losses associated with counterparty defaults were higher compared with the same prior year period and were not material to us.
+During the year ended December 2016, the total number of counterparty defaults remained low, representing less than 0.5% of all counterparties, and such defaults primarily occurred within loans and lending commitments.
+Estimated losses associated with counterparty defaults were higher compared with 2015 and were not material.

-To assess the performance of LGD parameters used, on an annual basis we perform a validation exercise, including comparisons of recovery rates following counterparty defaults to the recovery rates based on LGD parameters assigned to the corresponding exposures prior to default.
-While the actual realized recovery on each defaulted exposure varies due to transaction and other situation-specific factors, on average, recovery rates remain higher than those implied by the LGD parameters used in our regulatory capital calculations.
+To assess the performance of LGD parameters used, on an annual basis we compare recovery rates following counterparty defaults to the recovery rates based on LGD parameters assigned to the corresponding exposures prior to default.
+While the actual realized recovery on each defaulted exposure varies due to transaction and other situationspecific factors, on average, recovery rates remain higher than those implied by the LGD parameters used in our regulatory capital calculations.